 Mosaic Construction is a national commercial, multifamily and residential design-build construction industry leader based in Chicago and Milwaukee and serving the Midwest for more than 30 years, Mosaic has provided, or is in the process of providing, strategic planning, programming, architecture, engineering, and construction services across 17 states throughout the country.
-Our leadership team, led by principals Ira Singer, Andy Poticha, and Mike Frazin, has deep experience and expertise delivering high quality renovation, remodeling, and building services for multifamily, commercial, government/non-profit and residential properties.
+Our leadership team, led by Founders Ira Singer, Andy Poticha, and Mike Frazin, has deep experience and expertise delivering high quality renovation, remodeling, and building services for multifamily, commercial, government/non-profit and residential properties.

-Mosaic Construction and its principals are proud members of the Chicagoland Apartment Association, Home Builders Association of Greater Chicago, Northbrook Chamber of Commerce, NAIOP and other industry organizations.
+Mosaic Construction and its founders are proud members of the Chicagoland Apartment Association, Northbrook Chamber of Commerce, NAIOP and other industry organizations.

 Customer relationships are our number one priority and we treat each renovation as if it were our own home or office.
 Check out the projects below, or view our portfolio page, to learn more about our expertise in maximizing the functionality, aesthetic value, and overall appeal of your properties.

-Our team is led by our principals offering decades of professional experience and leadership.
+Our team is led by our Founders offering decades of professional experience and leadership.
 Additionally, every member of our team shares values and ethics based on our Mosaic Actions, a set of shared values that forms the backbone of our work together.
 Get to know us via our bios, below.